nexgenomics/firecracker/README.md

 There is a parallel library exposing the same functions, intended for use by agents running outside the nexgenomics infrastructure, and these work by calling REST APIs.
 TODO, this needs a better name.

+### nats_rest

+framework for implementing a REST API server fronted by NATS with an upstream HTTP facade.
+This is EXPERIMENTAL here, and will probably need to move to the NEXGENOMICS/go repo.